 Amazon Fresh is another closely related business.
 Both “Whole Foods” and “Fresh” engage in food delivery services.

-Though rather innovative for many reasons, Amazon’s physical store sales only make up one-fifth of what the platform earns from Amazon Marketplace 3P sellers.
+Though innovative for many reasons, Amazon’s physical store sales only make up one-fifth of what the platform earns from Amazon Marketplace 3P sellers.

 6 – Other Services: $21.4 billion (5.54%)